tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 percentage, and USD) on the accuracy of energy-planning decisions.
-By manipulating the presentation format of energy information, this research aims to elucidate how different representational formats influence planning accuracy.Based on the literature reviewed, we hypothesize that: 1) Presenting energy reduction goals in absolute units (kWh) will lead to greater planning accuracy compared to percentage-based or monetary formats, as absolute units provide a more
+By manipulating the presentation format of energy information, this research aims to elucidate how different representational formats influence planning accuracy.
+Based on the literature reviewed, we hypothesize that: 1) Presenting energy reduction goals in absolute units (kWh) will lead to greater planning accuracy compared to percentage-based or monetary formats, as absolute units provide a more